juantercerodiego/server-setup-to-employee-login/README.md

 **2:** Opened the lab's user-generation script that pulls names from a .csv file and assigns them to our _Employees folder.

-**3:** Ran the script and watched the host screen loop through and output the newly generated usernames.
+**3:** Run the script and watch the host screen loop through and output the newly generated usernames.

 **4:** Went back to Active Directory Users and Computers and refreshed the folders to verify all the new employees were sitting in their proper spots.
 </p>